How many calories does one Oats Dosa have?

 One Oats Dosa gives 144 calories.
 Out of which carbohydrates comprise 68 calories, proteins account for 22 calories and remaining calories come from fat which is 56 calories.
 One Healthy Oats Dosa provides about 7 percent of the total daily calorie requirement of a standard adult diet of 2,000 calories.

-Here is a Healthy Oats Dosa, made without any rice.
-It is made with fibre-rich oats and is good for diabetics .
-It is gluten-free and a good source of protein .
+Here is an Indian oats dosa with urad dal which is devoid of rice.
+It is made with fibre-rich rolled oats and is good for diabetics as oats have beta-glucagon which helps in managing blood sugar levels.
+It is gluten-free and a good source of protein.

 Is Healthy Oats Dosa healthy?

 Yes, this is healthy.
 Made from oats, urad dal and ghee.